-CCSSP representation - NGS Super Board
+12. CCSSP representation NGS Super Board

-NGS Super is governed by a corporate Trustee, 'NGS Super Pty Limited'.
+NGS Super is governed by a corporate Trustee, NGS Super Pty Limited.
 The Trustee is responsible for ensuring that the benefits for members of NGS Super, including members of CCSSP are protected.
 NGS Super is sponsored by the Association of Independent Schools (AIS) NSW and SA, the Catholic Hierarchy of New South Wales, the Independent Education Union of SA, the NSW/ACT Independent Education Union (IEU), the SA Commission for Catholic Schools and the Victorian Independent Education Union (VIEU).

 As a sponsoring organisation, the SA Commission for Catholic Schools is responsible for the appointment and replacement of the Trustee Directors who represent it.
-Mr Michael Critchley has been the representative to the NGS Super Trustee Board since 1 July 2011.
+Both Mr Peter Fogarty (1995) and Mr Michael Critchley (2011) are the current representatives to the NGS Super Trustee Board.